readthedocs/ethicalads.io/content/pages/advertising-faq.md

 Absolutely.
 You can contact us anytime, but an ad specialist will proactively reach out a few weeks into your campaign with suggestions.
 We also offer advice on crafting ads that resonate with our audience.
-See our [advertising guide]({filename}/pages/learning-hub/advertiser-guide.md) for more details.
+See our [advertising guide]({filename}/pages/learning-hub/advertiser-guide.md) for more details and our [creative specs guide]({filename}/pages/learning-hub/ad-design-and-specs.md) has a number of tips and tricks about what works.

+We can work with you to ensure your campaign is successful.
+If you have creatives you're running on other networks, we can help you adapt them to our ad formats.
+If you need more help creating ads that convert, let us know.
+We've run a lot of campaigns on our network for ourselves and for advertisers and we know what works.

 For larger campaigns,
-we provide a short video summary of how your campaign is performing with detailed suggestions to try to boost performance.
+we provide periodic video summaries of how your campaigns are performing with detailed suggestions to try to boost performance.